Updated on July 26, 2023

 - The stage of the research (earlier phase studies typically involve more risks).

 No matter how simple it may be, taking part in a Clinical Trial can still involve time, commitment, travel, and potential risk.
 Due to this, Revival Research Institute offers compensation for all of its studies.
 Numerous visits are frequently necessary for studies, and each visit will be a paid one.
-We offer the Highest Paid Clinical Trials near you, in Michigan, that covers a broad spectrum of therapeutic approaches including investigational vaccines, drugs, medical devices, or tests.
+We offer the Highest Paid Clinical Trials near you, in Michigan, that cover a broad spectrum of therapeutic approaches including investigational vaccines, drugs, medical devices, or tests.

 Revival Research Institute is completely open and honest about all the necessary study requirements and potential reimbursement.
 You can inquire about a stipend during your initial phone call with our medical staff or during your in-person screening.
 To obtain Informed Consent, compensation and details about the study will also be covered.

 Revival Research Institute has different locations where studies are being conducted in a variety of therapeutic fields.
 Visit our study page or give us a call to speak with our Recruitment Specialist if you’re curious to learn more about joining a Clinical Trial near you in Michigan.